awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

-# Adding and Moving Alternate Domain Names \(CNAMEs\)<a name="CNAMEs"></a>
+# Using Custom URLs for Files by Adding Alternate Domain Names \(CNAMEs\)<a name="CNAMEs"></a>

-In CloudFront, an alternate domain name, also known as a CNAME, lets you use your own domain name \(for example, `www.example.com`\) for links to your objects instead of using the domain name that CloudFront assigns to your distribution\.
+In CloudFront, an alternate domain name, also known as a CNAME, lets you use your own domain name \(for example, `www.example.com`\) for links to your files instead of using the domain name that CloudFront assigns to your distribution\.
 Both web and RTMP distributions support alternate domain names\.

 When you create a distribution, CloudFront returns a domain name for the distribution, for example:

 `d111111abcdef8.cloudfront.net`

-When you use the CloudFront domain name for your objects, the URL for an object called `/images/image.jpg` is:
+When you use the CloudFront domain name for your files, the URL for a file called `/images/image.jpg` is:

 `http://d111111abcdef8.cloudfront.net/images/image.jpg`